dartmouth-cs98/Quantum-Tetris/README.md

 Now we need to create the actual datastructure to store the posts.
 In SQLite, this is done with tables.
 We need two tables, one for user, which stores id, username and password, and one for post, which stores all attributes associated with a post.
 In this tutorial, we will link each post to an author, and only the author who created the post can edit/delete the post.
 Pretty cool right?!

-Now in your app folder, create a file called *schema.sql* to establish those two tables.
+Now in your app folder, find the file called *schema.sql* to establish those two tables.
 Since this is done in SQL, we are gonna provide the code below.
 If you are already familiar with SQL, feel free to try it yourself!

 ```sql
 DROP TABLE IF EXISTS user;